ryan-gr/up/readme.md

 Subsequently, use the `up` command to 'push' changes to the working directory to the remote destination.
 The command will handle addition of new files, modification of existing files, and deletion of files.

 Use `up reset` to remove all traces of the utility on a working directory.
+Use `up force` to force all files in the directory to be re-uploaded.

 ### Remarks